JOIN THE JOURNEY! 10% discount on your first purchase by subscribing to the newsletter

 Its benefits

-Chamomile flower heads – also called camomile flower – are used to prepare infusions and extracts that are mainly used for their beneficial effects on the gastrointestinal and nervous systems.
+Chamomile flower heads-also called chamomile flower-are used to prepare infusions and extracts used mainly for their beneficial effects on the gastrointestinal and nervous systems.

-The plant does not actually have hypnoinducing active ingredients, like most medicinal herbs used against insomnia, but mainly has an antispasmodic action, i.e. it is able to promote muscle relaxation.
-This action makes camomile an excellent muscle relaxant, useful in cases of intestinal cramps caused by digestive problems, as well as when suffering from menstrual pain or pain caused by muscle tension and spasms.
+The plant does not actually have hypnoinductive active ingredients, like most of the medicinal herbs used against insomnia, but it mainly has antispasmodic action, that is, it is able to promote muscle relaxation.
+This action makes chamomile an excellent muscle relaxant, useful for intestinal cramps caused by digestive problems, as well as when suffering from menstrual pain or pain given by muscle tension and spasms.

-Chamomile also brings benefits in cases of skin and mucous membrane inflammation, thanks to the anti-inflammatory and protective action of flavonoids, mucilage and the components of its essential oil (chamazulene and alpha-bisabolol).
+Chamomile also provides benefits in inflammation of the skin and mucous membranes due to the anti-inflammatory and protective action of flavonoids, mucilage, and components of its essential oil (chamazulene and alpha-bisabolol).

 How to experiment with chamomile

-The ways in which one can come into contact with this beautiful flower are varied: besides being consumed as a herbal tea, camomile is widely used in cosmetics.
+The ways in which one can come into contact with this beautiful flower are varied: in addition to being consumed as herbal tea, chamomile is widely used in cosmetics.
 Chamomile extract is often a key ingredient in skin creams and lotions due to its soothing and anti-inflammatory properties.
-It can also be used in infusions for hair rinses, helping to give shine and soothe the scalp.
+It can also be used in infusions for hair rinses, helping to impart shine and soothe the scalp.

-It is also widely used for oral cavity rinses as it helps with inflammation of the mouth, throat and gums.
+Also widely used for oral cavity rinses because they help with inflammation of the mouth, throat and gums.

-Also tried and tested in the kitchen, it is quite versatile: cake recipes, jams or even as an ingredient in salads for a unique touch.
+Also experimented with in the kitchen, it is quite versatile: dessert recipes, jams or even as an ingredient in salads for a unique touch.
 Its versatility knows no bounds, offering a range of possibilities beyond the cup.